rachelesmee/website/foss4gukonline2020/code-of-conduct.md

 ## Guidelines for Attendees

-Please donÕt share the links with anyone else, each stream has a fixed capacity (just like a conference room) and if you share the details other registered delegates may not be able to get into the room = bad karma.
+Please don't share the links with anyone else, each stream has a fixed capacity (just like a conference room) and if you share the details other registered delegates may not be able to get into the room = bad karma.

 When you select the link to a stream and enter the password you will be placed in a waiting room for a minute or two until the host opens the room and admits you.